 - Full-grain leather is the most durable of the seven materials.
 It has very good abrasion resistance as well as water resistance and is used most often for backpacking boots.
-This material is designed for durable boots like the Merrell Norsehund Omega Mid boot that will be carrying heavy loads while traveling on rugged terrain for multi-day excursions.
+This material is designed for durable boots that will be carrying heavy loads while traveling on rugged terrain for multi-day excursions.

 - Synthetic materials used to make hiking boots include polyester, nylon and synthetic leather.
 Although synthetic materials may show wear sooner than a durable leather boot, they are more lightweight, dry faster and don’t take as long to break-in.
-These materials generally will cost less than leather and are more commonly used for hiking shoes like the Salewa Cruz hiking shoes rather than hiking boots.
+These materials generally will cost less than leather and are more commonly used for hiking shoes rather than hiking boots.

-- For the vegans of the world, there are even some hiking boots that are made with vegan-friendly materials like the Lowa Lyxa GTX for women and the Lowa Irox GTX for men.
+- For the vegans of the world, there are even some hiking boots that are made with vegan-friendly materials.
 Vegan boots are harder to come across and can sometimes be mislabeled.
 Some boots which are labeled as made with vegan materials are made with a variety of glues which cannot be guaranteed vegan-friendly.